/* COLORS */

 Rent a bike, jump on the bus or metro, catch a boat or simply walk from venue to venue.
 At the same time, you will have the opportunity to enjoy the architecture, restaurants, cafes, shops and Copenhagen's relaxed vibe by day and vibrant night life.

 Absolutely!
 Don't forget to download our app on your Android or iPhone.
 It provides a comprehensive view of all the festival events, including a complete list of exhibitions along with their locations on our interactive 3daysofdesign map.
-Plus, we're excited to introduce a new QR ticket system this year for easy access to everything the festival has to offer.
+Plus, you can use our free QR ticket system for easy access to everything the festival has to offer.

 No items found.